-Amongst the dietary restrictions of the Autoimmune Protocol (AIP), which prescribes to avoid grains, legumes, eggs, dairy, nightshades, nuts and seeds for a minimum of 30 days, fruit and seed based spices are pretty tough ingredients to eliminate.
+Amongst the dietary restrictions of the Autoimmune Protocol (AIP), which prescribes to avoid grains, legumes, eggs, dairy, nightshades, nuts and seeds for a minimum of 30 days, fruit and seed based spices are pretty tough ingredients to eliminate (find the complete autoimmune food guide here).
 And today’s post is all about how to deal with spices on the Autoimmune Protocol (AIP)

 Even though on the surface one would think spices aren’t a substantial food we could actually crave, when we can’t use them we end up missing them A LOT!

 They have the ability to enhance the flavors of what we eat so much that they can completely change the taste of it!!
 Think about curried cauliflower and rosemary cauliflower rice… Just a pinch of spice can transform the main ingredient into a completely different dish!

 Today, we are lucky to talk about this subject with a real connoisseur of the AIP spice world:

 …the fellow UK food blogger and recipe developer Jo Romero!

 As per the instructions of Dr. Sarah Ballantyne, who created the guidelines for the Autoimmune Protocol, quite a few spices need to be left off the plate for a minimum period of 30 days when embarking on the AIP.

 Here is a quick overview of the off-limits spices.